Greek Yogurt Ranch Dip (Low-Calorie, High-Protein)

 A ranch dip is a creamy thick dip with a healthier twist to the classic American ranch dressing recipe usually made from sour cream, or mayonnaise.

-It’s using the same combination of ranch flavors and spices: garlic, onion, mustard dill, and chives, but Greek yogurt as a base for a healthier dip, higher in proteins.
+It’s using the same combination of ranch flavors and spices: garlic, onion, dill, and chives, but Greek yogurt as a base for a healthier dip, higher in proteins.

 Why You’ll Love This Recipe